According to Allied Market Research’s report, the global cosmetics market is expected to reach $463.5 billion by 2027.

 Let’s say your brand just launched a new shade of lipstick, and you want to promote it on social media with the help of consumers.

-Embed a social media QR Code on the beauty product with an action-driven frame text that says, “Scan to post Instagram story and get 20% off”.
+Embed a social media QR Code on beauty products with an action-driven frame text that says, “Scan to post Instagram story and get 20% off”.

 Consumers can scan the QR Code to open Instagram and post a story of them wearing the lipstick and also tag the brand.
 After doing this, they’ll receive their coupon code either via Instagram or any other channel.